 Complete roadside assistance and special motor club benefits that follow you wherever your travels take you.

-Tools you will need to clean the roof include a broom, dust pan, debris bucket, sponge mop, bucket of mild soap, and a garden hose with an on demand spray gun.
+Tools you will need to clean the roof include a broom, dust pan, debris bucket, sponge mop, a bucket of mild soap, and a garden hose with an on-demand spray gun.
 Some products are available to remove stubborn stains.
 Carefully read product labels to be sure it is safe for the RV surface, and always test the cleaner in a small area first to determine suitability.
-Start by sweeping the surface with a broom to remove leaves, tree branches and loose dirt.
-Deposit debris into the dry bucket and remove the broom, dustpan and bucket from the roof.
+Start by sweeping the surface with a broom to remove leaves, tree branches, and loose dirt.
+Deposit debris into the dry bucket and remove the broom, dustpan, and bucket from the roof.

 Wash the roof surface in sections, beginning at the front of the RV.
 Wet the surface with a hose and wash using the mop soaked in soapy water.
-Rinse the mop often to remove dirt and thoroughly rinse each area with clear water.
-If grime build up is excessive, it may be necessary to use a pressure washer to clean the roof surface.
+Rinse the mop often to remove dirt, and thoroughly rinse each area with clear water.
+If grime build-up is excessive, it may be necessary to use a pressure washer to clean the roof surface.
 Use mild soap and a hose on the solar panels and satellite dome.
 Avoid a direct stream of water into the air conditioner shroud.
-Once finished, remove all cleaning tools and allow the surface to thoroughly dry.
+Once finished, remove all cleaning tools and allow the surface to dry thoroughly.

 At least once every three months, carefully inspect roof seals.
-Sealant is generally located down the center, at both the rear and front caps, as well as around the base of all roof top components.
-How long sealant lasts depends on exposure to outdoor elements.
+Sealant is generally located down the center, at both the rear and front caps and around the base of all rooftop components.
+How long the sealant lasts depends on exposure to outdoor elements.
 Replace sealant that is cracked or missing.
-Only replace sealant after the roof is clean and dry, and when outdoor weather conditions are favorable or the RV is parked inside.
+Only replace sealant after the roof is clean and dry and when outdoor weather conditions are favorable, or the RV is parked inside.
 Remove all old sealant before applying new, and allow the sealant to completely dry.
-To assure proper placement, do not drive the RV for 24 hours after applying sealant to allow adhesive time to adequately set.
+To assure proper placement, do not drive the RV for 24 hours after applying the sealant to allow the adhesive time to adequately set.